imteekay/machine-learning-research/courses/machine-learning-with-python/README.md

     - When the curve gets flattened, gradient descent converged and stopped learning
     - If the cost J increases with more iterations, it usually means the learning rate alpha was chosen poorly, it can be too large, or a bug in the code
 - `Learning rate`
-  - Small alpha: small baby steps in the gradient descent when updating the weight
+  - Small alpha: small baby steps in the gradient descent when updating the weight. slow to converge
   - Big alpha: large steps and the cost function can not reach the most optimized weight
+  - range of values: 0.001, 0.003, 0.01, 0.03, 0.1, 0.3, 1
 - `Multiple linear regression`: multiple features
   - e.g. size in feet², number of bedrooms, number of floors, age of home in years, price
   - f(x) = w1x1 + w2x2 + w3x3 + w4x4 + ... b